photo by Paulo Brando

-The Arctic has experienced a dramatic loss of sea ice and spring snow cover, a direct consequence of additional heat-trapping gasses in the atmosphere caused mainly by burning fossil fuels.
-This loss of bright, white surfaces sets off vicious cycles—or positive feedback loops—that amplify global warming and cause high northern latitudes to warm about three times faster than the globe as a whole.
-Rapid Arctic warming has decisively altered the speed and shape of the jet stream and with it, the behavior of weather patterns on local and hemispheric scales.
+Vicious cycles—known as positive feedback loops—are amplifying global warming and causing high northern latitudes to warm four times faster than the globe as a whole.
+This rapid Arctic warming has decisively altered the speed and shape of the jet stream and with it, the behavior of weather patterns around the Northern Hemisphere.